Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 5. As a site user I want to feel safe when i pay for my items so that i can give information to complete my purchase.
 6. As a site user I want to give my email details so that i can be added to a group to get updated from company.
 7. As a site user I want to go to the Facebook page so that I can see additional information about the shop.
+8. As a site user, I want to be able to sign up for a newsletter.
-8. As a site user, I want to logout to my profile.
+9. As a site user, I want to logout to my profile.

 **Admin goals:**